-With the Chameleon you can have both custom gear and quick delivery.
+With the Chameleon, you can have both custom gear and quick delivery.
 This is assuming that Dutchware continues to deliver Chameleon Hammocks with similar speed as its Netless and Half-Wit Hammocks.
 [In early February, I talked with Dutchware and they estimate that once in production they should be able to finish and ship a Chameleon in less than a week.]

 4) Comparison of the Chameleon Hammock to its nearest Competitors

-There are other manufactures of similar hammocks.
+There are other manufacturers of similar hammocks.
 Some of these hammocks also have an interchangeable mesh and solid covers.
 But before I start comparing I want to be very clear that all the hammocks below are great hammocks with established performance and dependability.
 You would not go wrong buying from any of the three companies below.